-To begin the process to obtain a criminal background check clearance, you must fulfill the two requirements below:
+To begin the process to obtain a criminal background check clearance:

-First, you must complete a Criminal Record Statement (LIC 508) form that the agency can provide or can be found by visiting the Forms and Brochures page of the Department of Social Services Website.
+First, if you are applying for a Children's Residential agency you may need to complete an Out-of-State Disclosure (LIC 508 OOS) or an Out-of-State Disclosure & Criminal Record Statement (LIC 508D) form that the agency can provide or can be found by visiting the Forms and Brochures page of the Department of Social Services Website.
 On the form you must truthfully provide the history of any criminal record you have by selecting yes or no to the questions asked.
 Please provide that form to the agency for record keeping.

 If you choose to use Guardian, you may initiate an application for an agency.
 To do so, please obtain the Applicant Instruction Form from your prospective agency and visit the Guardian Applicant Portal to Register as a New User.